BartoszCichecki/LenovoLegionToolkit/README.md

 Lighting that required Corsair iCue is not supported by LLT.

+> [!IMPORTANT]
-_**Important:** Riot Vanguard DRM (used in Valorant for example) is known to cause issues with RGB controls.
+> Riot Vanguard DRM (used in Valorant for example) is known to cause issues with RGB controls.
 If you don't see RGB settings and have it installed, make sure it doesn't run on startup or uninstall it._

 ### Hybrid Mode and GPU Working Modes